apoelstra/icboc/README.md

 ## Version 2

-The next version of Icebox will include its own Ledger application which will fork the Bitcoin app to add some extra functionality.
+The next version of ICBOC will include its own Ledger application which will fork the Bitcoin app to add some extra functionality.

  - [ ] Do decryption/encryption on the dongle rather than querying for encryption keys